eagronin/weather-clustering-analyze/README.md

 wsseList = elbow(elbowset, clusters)
 ```

-This code generates the following output, which is going to be used as input into the function that create elbow plot:
+This code generates the following output, which is going to be used as input into the function that creates an elbow plot:

 ```
 Training for cluster size 2